-If you are a nonresident and the pass-through withholding payments reported to you satisfy your Illinois Income Tax liability, you are not required to file an Illinois Income Tax return.
-If you had Illinois income from other sources and the payments made on your behalf do not cover your liability, you must file a return to report the tax on all of your Illinois income and claim a credit for pass-through withholding payments made on your behalf.
+If you are a nonresident and the pass-through withholding reported to you satisfies your Illinois Income Tax liability, you are not required to file an Illinois Income Tax return.
+If you had Illinois income from other sources and the pass-through withholding made on your behalf does not cover your liability, you must file a return to report the tax on all of your Illinois income and claim a credit for pass-through withholding made on your behalf.

-All residents and pass-through entities must file their own annual Illinois Income Tax return and claim a credit for any pass-through withholding payments reported to them.
+All residents and pass-through entities must file their own annual Illinois Income Tax return to claim a credit for any pass-through withholding reported to them.